 Commercial media and communications

-Because they are skilled at making connections, INFPs enjoy reading and discussing complex topics.
-They are also drawn to creative problem-solving and can be talented at foreign languages and visual arts.
+Because INFPsare skilled at making connections, they enjoy reading and discussing complex topics.
+INFPs thrive in creative problem-solving environments and are often talented at foreign languages and visual arts.
 These skills make them well-suited for many careers within commercial media and communications:

 Business and technology